 2. Beef and Broccoli

-It’s one of the most ordered Chinese dishes in North America and now it’s super easy to make at home.
+It’s one of the most ordered Chinese dishes in North America, and now it’s super easy to make at home.

 3. Mu Shu Chicken

-This traditional stir-fry is served in lettuce cups to give you a delightful combination of flavours, and textures.
+This traditional stir-fry is served in lettuce cups to give you a delightful combination of flavors and textures.
 It combines traditional Chinese vegetables (dried wood ear mushrooms and bamboo shoots) with scrambled eggs and chicken to make the mouth water.

-Serve this family style, but ensure that no one fights over the last one by taking it yourself.
+Serve this family-style, but ensure that no one fights over the last one by taking it yourself.